Mike Harrison (bishop)

-Michael Robert Harrison (born 7 March 1963) is a Church of England bishop.
-Since February 2016, he has been the Bishop of Dunwich, a suffragan bishop in the Diocese of St Edmundsbury and Ipswich.
-He was consecrated a bishop on 24 February 2016.
-From 2006 to 2016, he was the Director of Mission and Ministry in the Diocese of Leicester.
+Michael Robert Harrison (born 7 March 1963) is a British Anglican bishop who has served as the Bishop of Exeter in the Church of England since 2024.
+He was previously the Bishop of Dunwich, a suffragan bishop in the Diocese of St Edmundsbury and Ipswich, from February 2016 until September 2024; from 2006 to 2016, he was the Director of Mission and Ministry in the Diocese of Leicester.

 Early life and education

 Harrison was born on 7 March 1963.
 He studied mathematics and statistics at Selwyn College, Cambridge, and graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1984.
 He then worked in London as a management consultant and a social worker.

-Harrison trained for ordination and study theology at Ripon College Cuddesdon, an Anglican theological college, and graduated with a BA degree in 1989.
+Harrison trained for ordination and studied theology at Ripon College Cuddesdon, an Anglican theological college, and graduated with a BA degree in 1989.
 He then spent a year studying at the Union Theological Seminary in New York City, United States, and graduated with a Master of Sacred Theology (STM) in 1990.

 During the early years of his ordained ministry, Harrison also undertook postgraduate research.
 He studied doctrine at King's College London, and graduated with a Doctor of Philosophy (PhD) degree in 1997.
 His doctoral thesis was titled "Sharing in the life of God - a study of participation in Christian thought".
 He studied international development at the University of Bradford, and graduated with a Master of Arts (MA) degree in 1999.

 Ordained ministry

 Harrison was ordained in the Church of England as a deacon in 1990 and as a priest in 1991.
 From 1990 to 1994, he served his curacy at St Anne and All Saints, South Lambeth, in the Diocese of Southwark.
 He then moved to the Diocese of Bradford, where he was chaplain to the University of Bradford, and to Bradford and Ilkley Community College.
 During this time, he also served as the Diocesan World Development Advisor.

 In 1998, Harrison returned to the Diocese of Southwark.
 He was Vicar of Holy Trinity, Eltham, between 1998 and 2006.
 From 2005 to 2006, he also served as Rural Dean of Eltham and Mottingham.
-He then moved to the Diocese of Leicester where he has served as the Director of Ministry and Mission from 2006 to 2016; in this role his duties include "growing the mission of local parishes ... developing missional leadership, pioneer ministry and fresh expressions of church".
+He then moved to the Diocese of Leicester where he served as the Director of Ministry and Mission from 2006 to 2016; in this role his duties include "growing the mission of local parishes ... developing missional leadership, pioneer ministry and fresh expressions of church".
 In 2006, he was made an honorary canon of Leicester Cathedral.